Rooted in Hull (RiH) is an innovative Urban Agriculture Project currently being developed on St Peter Street in the centre of Hull.

 As an accessible community resource, Rooted in Hull aims to –

-- interpret the impact of existing agriculture and distribution systems of food resources on the environment and society
+Interpret the impact of existing agriculture and distribution system of food resources on the environment and society.

-- provide a model approach to city regeneration with particular emphasis on maximising the sustainable productivity of temporary land
+Provide a model approach to city regeneration with particular emphasis and maximising the sustainable productivity of temporary land.

 Public Health England said that by mid June 2018, many children had consumed all the sugar “allowed” by health experts for the entire year.
 One in three children leave primary school overweight.
 Writing in the ‘i’ newspaper (20/6/18), Yasmin Alibhai-Brown attributes much of this problem to economic factors.
 She says, “Families on low incomes show their love to their kids by feeding them chocolates and crisps”, and points out that a £3 tub of ice-cream will feed 6 people.
 Her conclusion, “Poor people are more likely to be fatter and more unhealthy than the better off.”
 The problem isn’t limited to children.
 We are the most obese nation in western Europe.